ekurutepe/urandium-server/readme.md

 returns:

-HTTP 200 and the JPEG encoded image.
+HTTP 200 and the url to the image

 Obtaining the last N mixed photos for photo stream
 ---------------------------------------------------

-Endpoint: `GET /photo/stream`
+Endpoint: `GET /stream`

 Parameters: